 The first, and most basic module I'm going to write about today is Method::Signatures::Simple.
 In a nutshell it just allows us to re-write the above code as:

-As you can see $self is automatically extracted from @_ along with any other variables we've placed in the brackets after the method name.
 You can ask the B::Deparse module to re-generate the equivalent code that perl thought it saw after Module::Signatures::Simple and Devel::Declare had their wicked way with it:

 Ignoring the package cruft that B::Deparse always inserts, the code is identical to the version and runs just as fast.